marceloMiotto/UdacityWebFullStackProject6/README.md

     Google Maps
     Wikipedia

-# To run this app you will need
+# To run this app you will need to perform the steps below (cmd window)
     Install the Create React
-        From a command window run the command: npm install -g create-react-app Download and unzip the project or clone the project Inside the directory "nbhmap" run the command: npm start
+        run the command: npm install -g create-react-app then run the command: create-react-app nbhmap
+    Download and unzip the entire project files to nbhmap created on step above Inside the directory "nbhmap" run the command: npm start

 # How to use the app